wp-plugins/wptouch/readme.txt

 * Added 'My Account' button in the sub-header for logged in users replacing 'Logout'.
 Opens useful links depending on the type of account (admin, subscriber, etc.)
 * Fixed missing jQuery load (due to the half-removal of the disable jQuery function)
 * Fixed issue where chosen pages and icons did not appear in the drop down
+* Removed 404 image with English text in it, replaced it with localized 404 text

 = New In Version 1.9 (beta 2 - may 14th, 2009): =